microsoft/CCF/sphinx/source/start_network.rst

 The node takes the certificate of the existing network to join via ``--network-cert-file`` and initiates an enclave-to-enclave TLS connection to an existing node of the network as specified by ``--target-rpc-address``.
 Once the join protocol [#remote_attestation]_ completes, the joining node becomes part of the network as a backup (see :ref:`Ledger replication` for more details on consensus protocols).

-.. note:: When starting up the network or when a node joins an existing network, the network secrets required to decrypt the ledger are sealed to disc so that the network can later be recovered.
+.. note:: When starting up the network or when joining an existing network, the network secrets required to decrypt the ledger are sealed and written to a file so that the network can later be recovered.
 See :ref:`Catastrophic Recovery` for more details on how to recover a crashed network.

 Summary diagram
 ~~~~~~~~~~~~~~~